RuneBlaze/phylogenomic_dataset_construction/README.md

 python trim_tips.py input_tree_dir tree_file_ending relative_cutoff absolute_cutoff

 Mask both mono- and (optional) paraphyletic tips that belong to the same taxon.
-Keep the tip that has the most un-ambiguous charactors in the trimmed alignment.
+Keep the tip that has the most un-ambiguous characters in the trimmed alignment.
 Keep input and output trees in the same directory.

 	python mask_tips_by_taxonID_transcripts.py <.tt dir> <aln-cln dir> mask_paraphyletic(y/n)